DevOlabode/Apply-tracker/README.md

 - 🔐 Add user authentication for personalized tracking
 - 📊 Add filters/sorting (e.g. by status or date)
 - 💬 Add contact person info or links to job posts
-- 📱 Make UI more responsive with TailwindCSS or Bootstrap
+- 📱 Make UI more responsive with Bootstrap

 ---